 France has some very large caravan holiday parks with several swimming pools and a busy programme of activities for children.
 There are also plenty of quieter ones for those who can't think of anything worse than endless kids' clubs and splash parks.

-You'll find an abundance of choice around Brittany but there are some other good holiday parks in other parts of France, such as the Dordogne, Vendee, Normandy and Corsica.
+You'll find an abundance of choice around Brittany, but there are some other good holiday parks in other parts of France, such as the Dordogne, Vendee, Normandy and Corsica.

 France has some very large caravan holiday parks with several swimming pools and a busy programme of activities for children.
 There are also plenty of quieter ones for those who can't think of anything worse than endless kids' clubs and splash parks.